-Cyber fraud testing and training is ongoing within the business, including auditing, information technology and risk management.
+Cyber fraud testing and training is ongoing within the business, including auditing, information technology, operational technology (eg SCADA) and risk management.
 Cyber tabletop exercises are run in conjunction with other New Zealand EDB's.
-Heightened controls around information technology has resulted in increased security for the business.
-PowerNet has outsourced a 24x7 Security Operation Centre to proactively monitor the IT network.
+Heightened controls around information technology and operational technology has resulted in increased security for the business.
+PowerNet has outsourced a 24x7 Security Operation Centre to proactively monitor the IT and OT networks.
 Consultants, have and continue to be engaged to undertake cyber fraud training within the Company.
 Other risk mitigation measures are also undertaken, including penetration testing and system segregation and firewalls.